HMS Emerald (1795): Caribbean

 Emerald was between St Lucia and Martinique on 24 June, when she captured the 16-gun French privateer Enfant Prodigue after a 72-hour chase.
 The French vessel was under the command of lieutenant de vaisseau Victor Lefbru and was carrying dispatches for Martinique.
 The Royal Navy took Enfant Prodigue into service as HMS St Lucia.

 While in the company of the 22-gun brig HMS Heureux, Emerald intercepted and captured a Dutch merchant vessel travelling between Surinam and Amsterdam on 10 August.
 On 5 September, she captured two French schooners, and later that month took part in attacks on Berbice, Essequibo and Demarara.

+In November 1803, Emerald ran aground again, this time off the north-east corner of English Harbour.
+Nearly 300 slaves from the local plantations and the 64th Regiment of Foot, were sent on board to supplement the crew at the pumps.
+After 6 days of continual pumping, the ship was able to get off and return to harbour, where she remained for several months while the necessary repairs were carried out.

 Fort Diamond

 Emerald's first lieutenant, Thomas Forest, commanded the 6-gun cutter Fort Diamond on 13 March 1804 when, with 30 of Emerald's crew aboard, she captured a French privateer off Saint-Pierre, Martinique.
 Contrary winds prevented the privateer, Mosambique, from entering St Pierre and she had sought shelter beneath the batteries at Seron.
 Because Emerald was too far downwind, Captain O'Bryen used boats and crew from Emerald to create a diversion and draw fire from the battery while Fort Diamond approached from the opposite direction, rounded Pearl Rock (some two miles off the coast), and bore down on Mosambique.
 Forest put the cutter alongside, with such force that a chain securing the privateer to the shore snapped.
 The 60-man French crew abandoned their vessel and swam ashore.
 The Royal Navy took Mosambique into service.